 Homeschool students are eligible for joint or dual enrollment if they meet CGTC's admissions requirements.
 If the home study program is not accredited by an agency specified in the approved list, the parent must furnish proof of compliance with B.C.
 20-2-690.
-Homeschool students are required to submit an annual Declaration of Intent to Homeschool and complete the Participation Agreement for Homeschool Students to their CGTC High School Coordinator.
+Homeschool students are required to complete the Participation Agreement for Homeschool Students to their CGTC High School Coordinator.
 Recognizing the uniqueness of each individual student, we encourage homeschool students and parents to contact the Office of High School Initiatives for more information.